Comprehensive Large Group Health Insurance Solutions for Businesses

 HAP

 HAP was founded in 1956 in Detroit, Michigan.
-It offers both small group plans and large group plans, as well as individual and family insurance.
+It offers both small team plans and large group plans, as well as individual and family insurance.
 It’s available throughout the entire state of Michigan, with hundreds of thousands of customers in the area.
 It offers unique features like discounts for healthy lifestyles, digital ID cards and electronic benefits statements.

 Pros